 As discussed above, our Board of Directors recommends a vote to increase the authorized shares of our common stock under Proposal No. 2, the reverse stock split under Proposal No. 3 and the authorization of the stock issuances under Proposal No. 4.
 In order to implement the increase in authorized shares or the reverse stock split, we are required under Delaware law to obtain the affirmative vote of a majority of all shares of common stock outstanding for each proposal.
 In order to authorize the issuance of the shares of our common stock in accordance with Proposal No. 4, we are required to affirmative votes from the majority of shares present and entitled to vote either in person or by proxy.
-While we hope to have a majority of all shares of common stock outstanding vote for the increase in authorized shares at the Annual Meeting with respect to Proposal No. 2 and the reverse stock split under Proposal No. 3 and for the requisite majority with respect to Proposal No. 4, it is possible we will not have sufficient votes to do so.
+While we hope to have a majority of all shares of common stock outstanding vote for the increase in authorized shares at the Annual Meeting with respect to Proposal No. 2 and the reverse stock split under Proposal No. 3, it is possible we will not have sufficient votes to do so.
 If we do not have sufficient votes for Proposal Nos.
 2, 3 and 4 to pass, we could solicit and obtain additional votes and promptly reconvene the Annual Meeting.